Updated September 2017

-Although regulated recreational fishing presents no threat to fish stocks in the central Pacific and there is no evidence that recreational fishing is harming area ecosystems, many environmental groups lobbied the White House and federal agencies to adopt their anti-recreational fishing philosophy regarding Pacific Ocean conservation.
+Although regulated recreational fishing presents no threat to fisheries in the central Pacific, there is no evidence that recreational fishing is harming area ecosystems.
+Environmental groups lobbied the White House and federal agencies to adopt no fishing zones regarding Pacific Ocean conservation.

-These groups mounted a letter writing campaign to convince senior officials in the White House and the National Oceanic and Atmospheric Administration that recreational fishing should be banned in thousands of square miles in the Central Pacific.
-They said: “Unfortunately, the final designation of these areas may allow some fishing…” and that “declaring these monuments as fully-protected no-take reserves is crucial for meaningful stewardship of our imperiled oceans.”
+These groups mounted a letter-writing campaign to convince senior officials in the White House and the National Oceanic and Atmospheric Administration (NOAA) that recreational fishing should be banned in thousands of square miles in the Central Pacific.
+They said: “Unfortunately, the final designation of these areas may allow some fishing…” and that “declaring these monuments as ‘fully-protected no-take reserves’ is crucial for meaningful stewardship of our imperiled oceans.”

-An Executive Order from President George W. Bush on January 6, 2009 mandated that recreational fishing should be managed as a sustainable activity in future MPA designations.
-Despite that commitment, President Bush designated three areas of the Pacific Ocean as Marine National Monuments, creating the largest MPA on the planet, totaling 195,000 square miles.
-Though recreational fishing is presently banned in some areas, recreational fishing opponents strongly urged the President to ban fishing in the entire marine monument complex, a proposal that the President rejected.
-This type of request on the part of some environmental groups has become common practice among that community and is needlessly aggressive towards recreational fishing, and more worryingly, often scientifically unjusitified.
-The Executive Order and Executive Memo were designed to protect marine resources and purposefully allowed for recreational fishing.
+In January 2009, President Bush signed another Executive Order mandating that recreational fishing should be managed as a sustainable activity in future MPA designations.
+However, President Bush designated three areas of the Pacific Ocean as Marine National Monuments, creating the largest MPA on the planet, totaling 195,000 square miles.
+Though recreational fishing was banned in some areas, the groups that initiated the no fishing initiative strongly urged the President to go even further and ban fishing in the entire marine monument complex, a proposal that the President rejected.

-ASA is pleased that non-commercial fishing, such as recreational fishing and resources for Native Hawaiian cultural practices, are permitted in the expanded area between 50 and 200 miles off the coast.
-NOAA and the Department of the Interior will be responsible for managing the expanded marine monument and have been given three years to put forward implementing regulations.
-President Obama’s action follows a proposal put forward by Sen. Brian Schatz (D-Hawaii), Hawaiian state officials and Native Hawaiian leaders.
+ASA continues to support regulations that allow non-commercial fishing, including recreational fishing and resources for Native Hawaiian cultural practices, in the expanded area between 50 and 200 miles off the coast.
+NOAA and the Department of the Interior are responsible for managing the expanded marine monument and were given three years to put forward implementing regulations.

-In 2009, shortly before leaving office, one of the three marine national monuments in the Pacific Ocean that President Bush enacted was the Pacific Remote Islands National Marine Monument.
-Although human activity in these areas is minimal to begin with, commercial activities were prohibited.
+In January 2009, President Bush designated the Pacific Remote Islands National Marine Monument, incorporating nearly 87,000 square miles.
+Although human activity in these areas was minimal to begin with, commercial activities were prohibited.
 Recreational fishing was not allowed until the Secretaries of the Interior and Commerce completed a lengthy rulemaking process to permit recreational fishing.
 These management plans went into effect in 2013 and allow for recreational fishing under a permit and logbook requirement.

-On September 3, 2015, the Obama Administration announced that it would consider a new marine national monument in New England waters, a plan that was tabled later because of concerns about the designation process voiced by stakeholder groups.
-The proposed monument was initiated by environmental groups and would have included several deep sea canyons and seamounts, a network of deep water corals which are approximately 100 miles east of Cape Cod, Massachusetts.
-NOAA hosted a town hall meeting in Providence, Rhode Island, and written public input was also accepted.
-ASA and industry members attended the meeting, expressing the industry’s view that if a monument is designated it should allow for recreational fishing to continue.
-The Administration acknowledged in a 2014 statement that recreational fishing is a sustainable use of a public resource, which ASA is hoping will drive any potential, future national marine monuments.
+The proposed monument would include several deep sea canyons and seamounts, a network of deep water corals about 100 miles east of Cape Cod, Massachusetts.
+NOAA hosted a town hall meeting in Providence, Rhode Island, and invited written public input.
+ASA and recreational fishing industry members attended the meeting, expressing the view that if a monument is designated it should allow for recreational fishing to continue.